Efficiently Engage with Collaborative Notion Comments: Expert Tips and Strategies

 2. Mentioning Team Members

-Draw attention to specific discussions or request input by mentioning team members.
-To do so, simply type @ followed by their name or username.
-A list will appear—select the appropriate team member, and they will be notified immediately, whether you’re on desktop or mobile.
+To draw attention to specific discussions or request input, mention team members by typing @ followed by their name or username.
+A list will appear—select the appropriate team member, and they will be notified immediately, regardless of whether you are using a desktop or mobile device.

 3. Notifications and Subscriptions